usnistgov/NistPluggableModules/doc/sphinx/source/NhRegenGridSim.rst

 Low Level
 ---------

 	- Action Abort Measurement Trigger: Resets the list and measurement trigger systems to the Idle state.
 Any list or measurement that is in progress is immediately aborted.
-Abort Trigger also resets the WTG bit in the Operation Condition Status register (see chapter 3 under “Programming the Status Registers”).
+Abort Trigger also resets the WTG bit in the Operation Condition Status register (see chapter 3 under “\\Programming the Status Registers”\\).
 Abort Trigger is executed at power turn-on and upon execution of RCL, RST, or any implied abort command

 	- Query Auto Transformer: Returns the auto transformer ratio on the instrument
 		- Outputs: